 Common bile duct stones (choledocholithiasis)

-Gallstones can occur in the common bile duct.
-The common bile duct is the channel that leads from the gallbladder to the small intestine.
+When gallstones occur in the common bile duct, it’s known as choledocholithiasis.
 Bile is ejected from the gallbladder, passed through small tubes, and deposited in the common bile duct.
-It’s then ushered into the small intestine.
+It then enters the small intestine.

-In most cases, common bile duct stones are actually gallstones that developed in the gallbladder and then passed into the bile duct.
-This type of stone is called a secondary common bile duct stone, or secondary stone.
+In most cases, common bile duct stones are gallstones that develop in the gallbladder and then pass into the bile duct.
+This type of stone is called a secondary common bile duct stone.

 Sometimes stones form in the common bile duct itself.
-These stones are called primary common bile duct stones, or primary stones.
+These stones are called primary common bile duct stones.
 This rare type of stone is more likely to cause an infection than a secondary stone.

 Abscess of the gallbladder